Bagram torture and prisoner abuse

-In 2005, The New York Times obtained a 2,000-page United States Army investigatory report concerning the homicides of two unarmed civilian Afghan prisoners by U.S. military personnel in December 2002 at the Bagram Theater Internment Facility (also Bagram Collection Point or B.C.P.) in Bagram, Afghanistan and general treatment of prisoners.
-The two prisoners, Habibullah and Dilawar, were repeatedly chained to the ceiling and beaten, resulting in their deaths.
-Military coroners ruled that both the prisoners' deaths were homicides.
+In 2005, The New York Times obtained a 2,000-page United States Army investigatory report concerning the homicides of two unarmed civilian Afghan prisoners by U.S. military personnel in December 2002 at the Bagram Theater Internment Facility (also Bagram Collection Point or B.C.P., now the Parwan Detention Facility) in Bagram, Afghanistan, and general treatment of prisoners.
+Two prisoners, Habibullah and Dilawar, were repeatedly chained to the ceiling and beaten, resulting in their deaths.
+Military coroners ruled that both prisoners' deaths were homicides.
 Autopsies revealed severe trauma to both prisoners' legs, describing the trauma as comparable to being run over by a bus.
 Seven soldiers were charged in 2005.

+Hajimumin, another prisoner, told Al Jazeera that they tied them to chairs and applied electric shocks for 30 seconds a time for torture purposes.

 Location

-The alleged torture and homicides took place at the military detention center known as the Bagram Theater Internment Facility, which had been built by the Soviets as an aircraft machine shop during the Soviet invasion of Afghanistan (1980–1989).
-A concrete-and-sheet metal facility that was retrofitted with wire pens and wooden isolation cells, the center is part of Bagram Air Base in the ancient city of Bagram near Charikar in Parvan, Afghanistan.
+The torture and homicides allegedly took place at the military detention center known as the Bagram Theater Internment Facility, which had been built by the Soviet Union as an aircraft machine shop during the Soviet–Afghan War (1980–1989), which was a concrete-and-sheet metal facility that was retrofitted with wire pens and wooden isolation cells; the center was part of Bagram Airfield in Bagram, near Charikar in Parwan Province, Afghanistan.

 Detainees

-In January 2010, the American military released the names of 645 detainees held at the main detention center at Bagram, modifying its long-held position against publicizing such information.
-This was to comply with a Freedom of Information Act lawsuit filed in September 2009 by the American Civil Liberties Union, whose lawyers had also demanded detailed information about conditions, rules and regulations at the center.
+In January 2010, the American military released the names of 645 detainees held at the main detention center at Bagram, modifying its long-held position against publishing such information.
+This was to comply with a Freedom of Information Act lawsuit filed in September 2009 by the American Civil Liberties Union, whose lawyers had also demanded detailed information about conditions, rules, and regulations at the center.

 Victims

 Habibullah

 Habibullah died on December 4, 2002.
-Several U.S. soldiers hit the chained man with so-called "peroneal strikes," or severe blows to the side of the leg above the knee.
+Several U.S. soldiers hit the chained man with so-called "peroneal strikes", or severe blows to the side of the leg above the knee.
 This incapacitates the leg by hitting the common peroneal nerve.
 According to The New York Times:

-When medics arrived, they found Habibullah dead.

 Dilawar

 Dilawar, who died on December 10, 2002, was a 22-year-old Afghan taxi driver and farmer who weighed 122 pounds and was described by his interpreters as neither violent nor aggressive.

-When beaten, he repeatedly cried "Allah!"
+When beaten, he repeatedly cried "Allah".
 The outcry appears to have amused U.S. military personnel.
-The act of striking him in order to provoke a scream of "Allah!" eventually "became a kind of running joke," according to one of the MPs.
-"People kept showing up to give this detainee a common peroneal strike just to hear him scream out 'Allah,'" he said.
+The act of striking him to provoke a scream of "Allah" eventually "became a kind of running joke", according to one of the MP's.
+"People kept showing up to give this detainee a common peroneal strike just to hear him scream out 'Allah'", he said.
 "It went on over a 24-hour period, and I would think that it was over 100 strikes."